 In order to facilitate the project coordination, IOM will have a dedicated project coordinator who will be responsible for coordinating the IOM project activities and monitoring and evaluation (M&E), coordinate common project TWG and SC meetings, collating data for the narrative report and initiating a project final evaluation development through the SC and together with different stakeholders.
-The project coordinator will also conduct activity 5.1.1 on "Review and analysis of mobility references in national and regional green economy and green transition policies and development of recommendations to Member States to harness the potential of labour mobility."
-National consultants will be hired for the assessments under outputs 2.1 and 5.1.
-Pilot validation exercises will be implemented through IOM existing staff in the particular country to be chosen.
+The project coordinator will also support a consultant in conducting an activity 5.1.1 on "Review and analysis of mobility references in national and regional green economy and green transition policies and development of recommendations to Member States to harness the potential of labour mobility."
+Third parties will be hired for the assessments under outputs 2.1 and 5.1.
+Pilot validation exercises will be implemented through IOM existing staff together with local CSOs in Kenya and Somalia.
 IOM's support to ICPAC will be a co-funded arrangement using partly IOM's existing funding, assets and resources.
 To enhance project visibility, IOM has put aside a budget component for communications and visibility of the project.